QCA Code

 The Company Secretary engages annually with proxy advisors in advance of the AGM.

-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder interests, including social and environmental responsibilities and their implications for long-term success

 Application (as set out by QCA)

-Long-term success relies upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators and others).
-The board needs to identify the company’s stakeholders and understand their needs, interests and expectations.
+Long-term success relies upon good relations with a range of different stakeholder groups.
+The board should periodically identify the company’s key stakeholders – for example, suppliers, customers, employees, communities, regulators, or others.
+The board should understand their needs, interests, and expectations.

 Feedback is an essential part of all control mechanisms.
-Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.
+Systems need to be in place to solicit, consider and act on feedback from all stakeholders.

 What we do and why